StanfordBDHG/ENGAGE-HF-Firebase/README.md

 # Resources

-- See [resources/drugs.xlsx](resources/drugs.xlsx) for all the different drugs and contraindications.
 - See [resources/algorithms] for diagrams describing the different algorithms for medication recommendations.
 - For definitions relevant for the setup of static data, including questionnaires, medication classes, medications and videoSections, have a look at [functions/data].